massoncorlette/File-Uploader/README.md

 # File-Uploader
 Personal storage service, introduction to Prisma using Express and authentication using Passport

+6/29 notes:
+ - Create a new view for folder data to display files
+ - create a new dynamic path for folder ID to pass into req.params
+ - take req.params.folderID for view to Read files
+ - CRUD Folders
+ - add fetch function in ./utils to use for handleDownload *Cloudify obj has the properties we may need, refer to cloudify Docs

 (make sure to update this upon completion)

 Using Multer middleware for uploading data from a form: https://github.com/expressjs/multer